-Parents, relatives and friends from all over are invited to attend WyoTech graduation ceremonies.
+Parents, relatives and friends are invited to attend WyoTech graduation ceremonies.
 These ceremonies represent the culmination of your training at WyoTech.
 This is a formal commencement and awards ceremony where graduates are honored for their hard work and academic achievement.